felixschloesser/homepage/content/_data_protection.md

 +++
 title = "Data Protection"
+weight=2
 +++

-This website does not collect, store or process Personally Identifiable Information (PII).
+This website does not collect, store or process personal data.
 This website does not use cookies.

 ### Responsible Person
 Felix Schlösser<br>